Softala-MLOPS/Multi-Cloud-Support/Future-Backlog.md

   - Do all created Vm´s have the same time of idle or does the potential idle time scale with somehow with the amount of instances active and idling.
   - Should the shutdown time be easily customizable by mlops user / admin
 * Investigate how to create a safe de-coupling and uninstalling script of the joined clusters to ensure succesful rejoining of clusters. (liqo specific problem).
 * Remote cluster is set up with k3s at the moment.
-Invetigate if there is need for k8s.
-If the k3s doesn't have enough resources then modify the insturctions to be compatible with k8s.
+Investigate if there is need for k8s.
+If the k3s doesn't have enough resources then modify the instructions to be compatible with k8s.
 Liqo can be deployed both k3s and k8s clusters.